sohailokzz/animations_in_flutter/README.md

 This is the third examplet of animation in Flutter a very famous one Lottie Animation it looks difficault but it's very easy compare to other ones.

+## Tween Colors Animation
+This is fourth example of animation in Flutter with TweenAnimatedBuilder, CustomClipper and ClipPath so with that we learn Tween Colors Animation in Flutter.

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)